 Those that know me well know my very selfish main reason for being a teacher educator.
-I am preparing teachers to teach my five wonderful children.
+I am preparing teachers to teach my eight wonderful children.
 The other reason is that I am training teachers to teach your children.
 Those are very powerful motivators.

 My favorite recent experience was teaching high school students involved in our Latino Educators of Tomorrow program.
 If you are interested in finding out more about this program, please contact me directly.